Pregnancy-safe skincare brands for mums-to-be and for new mums too

 Crafted from natural ingredients such as argan, cocoa butter and shea butter, Palmer's Stretch Marks range is made especially for pregnant women.
 Each of the products has been created to deeply hydrate skin for up to 48 hours in order to help with the appearance of stretch marks.

-The range includes a massage lotion, massage cream, massage oil and tummy butter, and you can find all the products at chemists such as Priceline and Chemist Warehouse.
+The range includes a massage lotion, massage cream, massage oil and tummy butter.

 Each of the products in the range retails for around $15.

 Australian luxury skincare brand Edible Beauty was created by naturopath Anna Mitsios, who previously worked at a fertility clinic.
 Using her knowledge of pregnancy and natural ingredients, Mitsios created a range of toxin-free and hormone-friendly skincare.

 Rather than being pregnancy-specific, the Edible Beauty range includes staple skincare products such as cleansing milk, serums and face oils, meaning that you can continue with your usual facial routine stress-free.

 Motherlove is another all-natural brand that has created a range of organic products for both pregnant and postpartum women.
 Each product formula is made from certified organic herbs and other pure ingredients.

 Some products on offer include the Nipple Cream and Pregnant Belly Salve, as well as the Diaper Balm and other baby products.